MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |ContentItem |0 |Item with content to ingest.
 These are the actual data items.
 Example: website content. |
 |LinkItem |1 |Item that acts as a link to a content item.
 This item info will be used in subsequent crawl to crawl further for that item.
 Example: Link to website or a folder. |

+#### CrawlItem

-**CrawlItem**: Represents an entity in the data source.
+Represents an entity in the data source.
 For example: a file, a folder or a record in a table.
 The max size allowed is 4Mb.

 |Property |Type |Description |
 |:----------|:-------------|:----------|